Sunday, March 10, 2019

 Train Station - Now.

 Before the existing steel girdle bridge was built across Padas River, the only mean for vehicles to cross the river was via the simple ferry.
-The service was normally suspended when the river was swollen after heavy downpour.
+That service was usually suspended when the river was swollen after heavy downpour.

 Existing steel girdle bridge.